 |Overall odds of winning a Mega Millions prize are 1 in 24|

-The only exception to the pre-determined prize chart is California, where prizes operate on a pari-mutuel basis, meaning that prizes and payouts there are determined by the number of ticket sales and the amount of winning tickets.
+The only exception to this is the state of California, which calculates prizes on a pari-mutuel basis, meaning that payouts are determined by the number of tickets sold and the number of winning tickets.